mcfair/Algo/Dijkstra/README.md

-Dijkstra Algorithm to find the shorted path for weighted graph (directed or undirected)
+Dijkstra Algorithm (BFS + Heap) to find the shorted path for weighted graph (directed or undirected)

 Time complexity: O(E+NlogN)
 The code below is very powerful for followup questions, it returns (1)totalPrice, (2)numStops, and (3)path from src to dst.